aclemons/emailrelay/doc/reference.rst

 option on a separate line, use the long option names but without the double dash, and separate the option name from the option value with spaces.

-Additional configuration files can be used to effectively run multiple E-MailRelay processes in one.
-The same effect can be obtained by prefixing the long options with arbitrary names, for example *--in-spool-dir* and
-\ *--out-spool-dir*\ , and then *--in-port* and *--out-port* etc.
+It is possible to run multiple E-MailRelay instances in one process by prefixing the *--spool-dir* option with an arbitrary name like *in* or *out*, ie. *--in-spool-dir* and *--out-spool-dir*.
+Subsequent options like *--in-port* and *--out-port* will then apply to the *in* and *out* instances separately.
+Any options without a prefix will apply to the instance named by the first *--spool-dir* option.

 All command-line options that specify a filename can use a special *@app* substitution variable that is interpreted as the directory that contains